bloxstreet/support/guides/training-guide.md

 ## Trainer Scripts
 {: .text-red-300 }
 This section will outline each of the tests the trainers are expected to perform.
+If an LR has to go AFK, the trainer should not wait for them to return.
+The AFK limit is three minutes, meaning the LR should not miss too much if the trainer is going at an average pace.
+When the LR returns from being AFK, the trainer should summarize the topic(s) that were covered.
+Additionally, the trainer should conduct the test(s) missed.

 ### Grammar/Greeting Test
 {: .text-purple-100 }